 In most organized team roping competitions the rules specify there are only three legal head catches.
-In addition, it's not uncommon for other roping competitions that use cattle of a similar type and size to allow only the same three catches.
+Other roping competitions, particularly if they use cattle of a similar type and size as team roping cattle, commonly allow only the same three catches.
 So, what are the three legal head catches?

 - Around both horns